poliva/indicator-sysbat/README.md

 ================

 This is an Ubuntu appindicator that displays CPU load, CPU temperature, Proximity temperature, fan speed, memory usage and % of battery left.
-At the moment most sensors will only work on Macbook based computers (I wrote this for my own MacbookAir), i'll try to implement a more configurable sensor selector in the future, so it will be more generic.

 License